OzTamir/sOS/README.md

-Nops
+sOS
 ====

-Nops (No Operating System) - An Operating System written in assembly
+sOS (Stupid Operating System) - An Operating System written in assembly

-## Running Nops
+## Running sOS
-The built in bash scripts provide two ways to run Nops.
+The built in bash scripts provide two ways to run sOS.
-- To run Nops with QEMU, use run.sh
+- To run sOS with QEMU, use run.sh
 - To create a VirtualBox compatiable img file, run make.sh